wingmanzz/youtube_geocoder/README.md

 DEPENDENCIES: turf-distance, sync-request, array_extended node modules

+KNOWN BUGS:

-KNOWN BUGS: does no error checking on command line args and assumes they will all be present.
+*does no error checking on command line args and assumes they will all be present.
+* the bounding box math/division makes no assumptions about projection